argonne-lcrc/user-guides/docs/account-project-management/mfa-yubikey.md

 Passcode:
 ```

-On your physical Yubikey hardware token, press the button for 1 to 2.5 seconds.
+With the Passcode prompt shown, now on your physical Yubikey hardware token, press the button for 1 to 2.5 seconds.
 A random string of text will be entered into the CLI and a return character will be sent as well.
 It should automatically log you in to the cluster now.

 As a reminder, please contact [support@lcrc.anl.gov](mailto:support@lcrc.anl.gov) with any issues.